videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/setup-call/initialise-meeting.md

 # Initialise Meeting - React

 To configure a VideoSDK meeting you require two things, first the `token` which will be used for **Authentication** purpose and a `meetingId` which will be used to specify where a participant will join.
-Let's see each of the steps closely.
+Examine each of the steps closely.

 ### Generating Token

 You can generate a `token` in two ways:

-1. **`Temporary Token`** : You can visit [Dashboard's API Key section](https://app.videosdk.live/api-keys) and generate the temporary token from there.
+1. **`Temporary Token`** : You can visit [Dashboard's API Key section](https://app.videosdk.live/api-keys) and generate a temporary token from there.

 2. **`Server`** : You can setup **JWT** in backend and make an API call to get the token from your server.